Pearl Islands: Islands

 The most notable island is Contadora Island (or Isla Contadora in Spanish), known for its resorts.
 Contadora was said to be used by the Spanish conquistadors as a stop for taking inventory of booty prior to returning to Spain, hence the name (contador means counter or bookkeeper in Spanish).
 Contadora is a resort island, with many homes owned by wealthy Panamanians.
 There are a large hotel and other cabins available.
 Most of the resort workers live on nearby Isla Saboga.

-In 1979, the Shah of Iran briefly took exile on Isla Contadora.
-Domestic airline Air Panama runs at least daily flights between Panama City and Contadora and Isla San José.
+Domestic airline Air Panama no longer flies between Panama City and Contadora and Isla San José.
+FlyTrip, a new domestic airline, flies on Fridays and Sundays.
+While Sea de Las Perlas Ferry does daily trips to Contadora and Saboga islands (which are islands near Las Perlas).
+This ferry also goes to Vivieros, San Miguel and Isla Bolaños.
+There are a few hotel options in Contadora which are mostly boutique hotels, bed and breakfasts, inns and some vacation homes.
+Saboga, Isla Bolaños, Viveros and Isla San Jose have lodging options.

 The largest island, at 234 km2, is Isla del Rey ("Island of the King"), its name probably referring to Christ the King rather than to a secular king.
 Isla del Rey has several towns, most notably San Miguel.
 It is easily larger than the other Pearl Islands combined, and is the second largest island in Panama, after Coiba.

-Other islands in the archipelago include Bolano Island, Buena Vista Island, Cana Island, Casaya Island, Chapera Island, Chitre Island, Cocos Island, Espiritu Santo Island, Galera Island, Gallo Island, Isla Gibraleón, Isla Bayoneta, Lampon Island, Marin Island, Mina Island, Mogo Mogo o Pajaro, Pacheca Island, Pachequille Island, Pedro Gonzalez Island, Puerco Island, Isla San José, Senora Island, Vivenda Island, and Viveros Island.
+Other islands in the archipelago include Bayoneta Island, Bolano Island, Buena Vista Island, Cana Island, Casaya Island, Chapera Island, Chitre Island, Cocos Island, Espiritu Santo Island, Galera Island, Gallo Island, Isla Gibraleón, Isla Bayoneta, Lampon Island, Marin Island, Mina Island, Mogo Mogo o Pajaro, Pacheca Island, Pachequille Island, Pedro Gonzalez Island, Puerco Island, Isla San José, Senora Island, Vivenda Island, and Viveros Island.

 The island of Galera has a façade of very tall coconut palm trees and a white sandy beach.
 Strong currents, combined with shallows and jagged reefs surrounding the island, make navigation near the island perilous.

 History

 Three million years ago the Isthmus of Panama was created.
 Until then North and South America were divided by sea.
 It was the biggest and reportedly the most significant geological event in 60 million years.
 Prior to that date as the Earth's plates had begun to join the Pearl Islands were created and they emerged from the sea.
 On Contadora Island and other islands in the group pre-Columbian artifacts have been found.

 The biggest island is Isla del Rey where more than fifteen pre-Columbian recognised archeological sites of the “Cuevas” and “Cocle” cultures have been identified.
-However none of the original population remain.
+However, none of the original population remain.